Wednesday, September 30, 2009

 3 garlic cloves, minced

-1/2 tsp smoked paprika (or regular paprika, if that’s what you have)
+½ teaspoon smoked paprika (or regular sweet paprika, if that’s what you have)

 For the dough, combine the flour, salt, sugar, and butter in a food processor, pulsing until well mixed.
 Add the beer and pulse until the dough forms a ball in the bowl.
-Wrap in Saran Wrap and refrigerate while you make the filling.
+Wrap in plastic wrap and refrigerate while you make the filling.

-Roll the dough out on a floured surface and cut into 4-inch rounds.
+Roll the dough out on a floured surface to pie crust thickness and cut into 4-inch rounds.
 Brush one side with egg wash, fill that side with a tablespoon of the shrimp mixture, and pinch closed.
 (You’ll have a little shrimp mixture left over for the chef to nosh on.
 Yum!)
-Bake at 375º for 12-15 mins.
+Bake at 375º for 12-15 minutes.

 Kitchen Goddess Tip #1: Truth be told, I bought the small (51/60) pink shrimp already cooked, chopped them up, then cooked them another minute with the filling.

 Kitchen Goddess Tip #2: These freeze – uncooked – really well.
-Put them on a baking sheet, and when they’re frozen, store them in a plastic bag.
-Put them frozen into the oven and add another 10 mins to the cooking time.
+Freeze them on a baking sheet, and once they’re frozen, store them in a plastic bag.
+You can put them frozen into the oven; just add another 10 minutes to the cooking time.

 Thursday, September 3, 2009